ZID-Automat/Frontend-ZIDAutomat/README.md

 <br>
 If you want to develop in two or more projects at the same time, you have to run the commands in different terminal sessions

+## Generate API Client

+If you want to generate the API Client, you have to run one of the two following commands.
+The difference of each is the datasource.

+The first one uses the local Swagger.json file
+#### `npm run generate-api-client-File`

+The second one downloads the Swagger.json file from the local Swagger instance and runs then the generate api-client-File Command.

+#### `npm run generate-api-client-Swagger`

 ## Generate Component, Pipes, Services, Directives ...